 While I'm very comfortable in the digital world (and frankly would be lost without certain key plugins), I do very much enjoy working with wonderful analogue hardware and you can hear a huge step up coming from the digital realm.
 I listen to your music on full range systems in an acoutically treated and measured room.

 Acoutic treatment from GIK and Hofa

-EQ by Manley, Solid State Logic, & TK Audio
+EQ by Manley Laboratories, Solid State Logic, TK Audio & Gainlab Audio.

-Other analogue processing by Overstayer, Solid State Logic & Eventide.
+Other analogue processing by Overstayer, Rupert Neve Designs, Crane Song & Eventide.

 All of this knowledge and understanding is brought to bear on your project: How can I help?
 What will make this audio come alive?
-When in the process is your music ready for the wider world?
+When is your music ready to meet the wider world?